10 Powerful Tips to Lose Weight After 50

 Quit Snacking

 Most people don’t need snacks if they eat enough at their meals.
-I believe our incessant snacking is because of the marketing of snack foods.
+I believe our incessant snacking is because of the marketing of snack foods and it contributes to overeating and weight gain.

 When you eat around the clock, your body is always trying to digest food.